A selectional auto-encoder approach for document image binarization: Selectional auto-encoder for document image binarization

 It should be remembered that, since we are implementing a selectional approach, the network outputs are one-channel images of the same size as the input whose pixel values are restricted to the range $[0,1]$.
 This is achieved by considering sigmoid activations in the last layer.
 In addition to the topology of the network, there exist hyper-parameters (such as the size of the input layer, the number of filters per layer, the size of the filter kernels, and so on) which will be studied experimentally.

-The optimization of the network weights is carried out by means of stochastic gradient descent~\cite{bottou2010large}, with a mini-batch size of $10$, and considering the adaptive learning rate proposed by Kingma and Ba \cite{kingma2014adam}.
-This training is performed for a maximum of $200$ epochs, with an early stop if the network does not improve during $10$ epochs.
+Networks weights are initialized according to the so-called Xavier uniform initializer~\cite{glorot2010understanding}.
+The optimization of these weights is carried out by means of stochastic gradient descent~\cite{bottou2010large}, with a mini-batch size of $10$, and considering the adaptive learning rate strategy proposed by Kingma and Ba~\cite{kingma2014adam}, with its default parameterization (initial learning rate set to $0.001$).
 Since document binarization typically represents an imbalanced problem (more background than foreground), we make use of the loss function proposed by Pastor-Pellicer et al.~\cite{pastor2013f}, which focuses on maximizing the F-measure.

-In addition, a slight data augmentation procedure is considered so that new synthetic samples are generated by doing random scaling and flips over the original ones.
-Specifically, three new samples are generated from each one of the training set.
+The training process is carried out for a maximum of 200 epochs.
+However, we follow an \emph{early stopping} strategy, and so the training process is stopped if the training loss does not decrease after 20 epochs.
+Once the process ends, the configuration of the epoch with the lowest loss is finally selected.
+In addition, a slight data augmentation procedure is considered so that new synthetic samples are generated by doing random scaling and flips over the original images.
+The impact of this process will be evaluated empirically.